Nimauric/Mapler/README.md

 	<summary>How to run Mapler with low computing resources ?</summary>

    The default resources in `config/config_template.yaml` are designed to handle large and complex datasets (150G soil sample).
-   On smaller or less diverse datasets, it might be possible to lower their required memory.
+   On smaller or less diverse datasets, it is possible to lower their required memory.

    Kraken2 and KAT are both quite memory intensive, if resources are limited, they can be skipped by setting `kat: false`and `kraken2: false`in the config file.